 Because Google owns YouTube, it’s important to consider the SEO (search engine optimization) boost you can get from regularly posting SEO-optimized content to that platform.

 In other words, simply adding a video to your website can increase your chances of ranking on the first page of Google Search results by 50 times.
 This is important because about 75 percent of people never go past the first page of results.

 Between video ads, video posts, stories and live streams, Facebook videos garner up to 8 billion views per day on the largest social media network in the world.

-Video content is typically the most engaging type of content on any social media platform, from Facebook to Instagram to Twitter.
+Multimedia content is typically the most engaging type of content on any social media platform, from Facebook to Instagram to Twitter.

 In fact, videos are so engaging that internet users spent six hours and 48 minutes per week watching videos online in 2019.

 About four times as many consumers would rather watch a video about a product than read about it.
 You’re meeting your potential customer where he or she wants to be.

 When viewers like what they see, they will share with their own network and/or follow (or subscribe to) your account.